What Is Tantra?

 Sensuality is not done for procreation.

-It’s the experience of sensation for its own sake.
+It’s the experience of sensation for the sake of feeling.
 Breath moving through the body.
 Skin registering warmth.
 Energy circulating when attention is present.
 There’s no finish line.
 No performance and no requirement to turn sensation into action.

 In this work, sensuality comes first.

-Learning to stay with sensation without needing to do anything with it builds nervous system capacity.
+Learning to stay with sensation without needing to do anything about it builds nervous system capacity.
 It restores intimacy with the body.
-It teaches presence before expression.
+It teaches presence before expression and how to enjoy pleasure as your own.

-This distinction matters.
+This distinction really matters.
 Without it, people chase intensity instead of intimacy and stimulation instead of awareness.

 Types of Tantra